Skip to main content

 Shipping settings overview with Shippo connection, default service behavior, label options, and fulfillment controls

-Use docs as a checklist For each setting page, Arcus docs should tell you what the setting changes, which workflow to test, and which related guide to read next.
-The settings docs are being expanded in waves so every section gets that treatment.
+Use docs as a checklist For each setting page, use the related guide to confirm what the setting changes, which workflow to test, and which downstream article should be checked next.

 User Management